-Ms. Valdes finished out the 2016-2017 season with a return to San Francisco Opera to cover the role of Gilda in Rigoletto, where she stepped in for one performance.
-She was recently heard as a distinguished alumna of the SongFest program in a solo recital of Nordic, Spanish and Latin American music.
+During the 2016-2017 season, Ms. Valdes returned to San Francisco Opera to cover the role of Gilda and went on in-role during a performance after a colleague fell ill.
+A distinguished alumna of the SongFest program in Los Angeles, she was heard in a solo recital of Nordic, Spanish and Latin American music.
 Other season highlights included performing Mahler’s Symphony No. 4 and Mozart’s Exsultate, jubilate with both the Las Vegas Philharmonic and Chattanooga Symphony, and with Kaleidoscope Chamber Orchestra singing Barber’s Knoxville: Summer of 1915 and the West Coast premiere of Scott Ordway’s “Tonight We Tell the Secrets of the World.”
-She also performed Handel’s Messiah with Concert Royal at St. Thomas Church Fifth Avenue, singing the soprano arias “beautifully, growing stronger as the evening progressed.”(The New York Times)
+Ms. Valdes also joined the Concert Royal at St. Thomas Church in New York City for their Messiah, where The New York Times exclaimed that she performed “beautifully, growing stronger as the evening progressed.”

-An accomplished recitalist, Valdes has appeared in concert with Martin Katz, as well as world-renowned flamenco guitarist Pepe Romero.
-She made her New York recital debut with New York Festival of Song, performing with Steven Blier and Michael Barrett in Compositora, a recital of female Latin American composers.
-Of her performance, The New York Times praised Ms. Valdes for her interpretation of the repertoire with “keening clarity.”
-She also attended the Steans Institute at the Ravinia Festival which included several concert appearances.
-Ms. Valdes can be heard singing Mendelssohn’s “Hear My Prayer” on the album “Evening Hymn” released by Gothic Records and acclaimed in American Record Guide.
+Also an accomplished recitalist, Ms. Valdes has appeared in concert with Martin Katz, and made her New York recital debut with NYFOS performing with Steven Blier and Michael Barrett in Compositora, a recital of female Latin American composers.
+She also attended the Steans Institute at the Ravinia Festival which included several concert appearances and Ms. Valdes can be heard singing Mendelssohn’s “Hear my prayer” on the album Evening Hymn released by Gothic Records and acclaimed in the American Record Guide.